Tolsa/forest-doc/_includes/common/layout-editor/layout-editor.md

 In the Fields section of your collection settings, you'll be able to:
 - change the display name of your field.
-- add a descritpion to your field for a clearer explanation.
+- add a description to your field for a clearer explanation.
 - set the field in read-only mode so that users won't be able to modify it.
 - choose from a list of widget to better display your data (`google map`, `rich text editor`, `file picker`, `document viewer` and more).